 Migrant women in western European countries have double the risk of dying during or after pregnancy compared with host women, with a higher risk of dying from direct rather than indirect causes, which suggests a possible link with obstetric care.
-There is a 60% higher rate of maternal mortality among women of “non-western” origin in Europe.

 There are also disparities in the type of experience birthing people have in the delivery room, which can have long-term consequences on both mental and physical health.
 For example, in Germany, perceived discrimination is related to a higher risk of preterm birth among Turkish immigrant women.

 Our programs are designed around the research of public health experts and lived experiences of community members alike which consistently reinforces the need for culturally-congruent care that involves migrants and their communities in health system planning and development as well as facilitating interaction between patients and practitioners through skilled interpreters and health system navigators.